 When it comes to selling your business, especially trying to sell to the huge influx of larger investment firms looking for solid opportunities, they don’t care about your opinion; they care about legal and tax compliance, minimizing risk, which helps lead to maximizing their return on investment (ROI).
 Buyers are very clear about their criteria and have no interest in investing in a hobby.
 They want to buy a profitable, in-compliance business!

 Lack of compliance kills evaluations and deals.
 A growing trend in selling Amazon businesses is the business brokers making recommendations for companies to provide the proper due diligence.
 In fact, at the recent Prosper Show in Las Vegas this year, a large percentage of booths were business brokers or buyers of Amazon businesses.
 The buyers all had their own team in place for due diligence to ensure that the numbers added up and that the business they were buying was in compliance.

 Running your Amazon business without paying attention to sales tax laws is very different than a serious investor looking to buy your business.
 It would be similar to you “hoping” your “books” on spreadsheets are good enough for them to evaluate your real costs and real profits.

-Since the June 2018 Wayfair vs South Dakota, U.S. Supreme Court Case, sales tax has become more complex.
-No longer is it only when you first had stock as an Amazon FBA sellers that first created nexus in a state, now there are guidelines for economic nexus, notice and reporting, and the states where Amazon is collecting (called marketplace facilitator states).
-Even in some of the marketplace facilitator states (where Amazon collects), the third-party seller is still required to register for sales tax and file a sales tax return.
+Since the June 2018 Wayfair vs. South Dakota, U.S. Supreme Court Case, sales tax has become more complex.
+No longer is it only when you first had stock as an Amazon FBA sellers that first created nexus in a state.
+Now there are guidelines for economic nexus, notice and reporting, and the states where Amazon is collecting (called marketplace facilitator states).
+Even in some of the marketplace facilitator states (where Amazon collects), the third-party seller must register for sales tax and file a sales tax return.
 Other states do not require it (assuming you are ONLY selling on Amazon).